 The term micronation, which literally means small nation, is a neologism.
 A micronation is an entity that claims to be an independent nation or state but is not officially recognized by world governments or major international organizations.

-Some micronations are created with serious intent, while others exist as a hobby or stunt.
+Some micronations are created with serious intent, while others exist as a hobby or stunt and some are the products of megalomania and mental instability.
 The first reference in English to the word micronation in a popular book appears in 1978, the term has since come to be used also retrospectively to refer to earlier unrecognized entities, some of which date to as far back as the 17th century.
 The concept of a “micronation” is most closely related to cultural nationalism, and can be broken down into three main categories: role playing, social experiments and political simulations.
 Often, people assume that those participating in micronations fall within the first category, immediately dismissing the entire concept as a farce.
 To some, the idea may seem, at face value, childish, ridiculous or even narcissistic, but there exist many micronationalists who go beyond these negative stereotypes.
 Not every Grand Duke or Empress is out for self-glorification.

 But why would someone start his own country?
-When you are a private people and you want to act in society, what can you do?
-You can create a non-for-profit organisation, you can create an NGO, you can create a company, you can create a labour union, a political party, you’ve got plenty of tools.
-Micronations, when done cleverly and when done interestingly, they become another tool that private people can use to achieve their goals.
+When you have an ideal you can create a non-for-profit organisation, an NGO, a company, a labour Union or even a political party, you’ve got plenty of tools.
+Micronations, when done cleverly and when done interestingly, they become another tool that people can use to achieve their goals.

 - Micronations may have a form and structure like established sovereign states, including territorial claims, government institutions, official symbols and citizens, albeit on a much smaller scale.